 The foundational part of our business is providing medical devices for neurosurgery applications.
 Our primary medical device product, the ClearPoint system, is an integrated system comprised of hardware components, disposable components, and intuitive, menu-driven software, which is in commercial use globally.
 The primary applications for the ClearPoint system are to target and guide the insertion of deep brain stimulation electrodes, biopsy needles, and laser catheters, as well as the infusion of pharmaceuticals into the brain.
 The ClearPoint system was originally designed for use in an MRI setting.
-In 2021, we launched the SmartFrame Array Neuro Navigation System and Software, which allow for operating room placement of the ClearPoint system, and in 2024, we commenced limited market release of the SmartFrame OR Stereotactic System, which allows for complete procedures to be performed in the operating room.
+In 2021, we launched the SmartFrame Array Neuro Navigation System and Software, which allows for operating room placement of the ClearPoint system, and in 2024, we released the SmartFrame OR Stereotactic System, which allows for complete procedures to be performed in the operating room.
 In 2022, we commercialized the ClearPoint Prism Neuro Laser Therapy System as our first therapy product offering.
-We have exclusive global commercialization rights to the ClearPoint Prism Neuro Laser Therapy System through our Swedish partner, Clinical Laserthermia Systems AB and its affiliates, or CLS.
+We have exclusive global commercialization rights to the ClearPoint Prism Neuro Laser Therapy System through our Swedish partner, CLS.

-The second part of our business is focused on partnerships in the biologics drug and delivery space.
+The second part of our business is focused on partnerships in the biologics and drug delivery space.
 Our services include protocol consultation and solutions for preclinical study design and execution for the delivery of pharmaceutical agents to the brain.
-Currently, we have more than 50 biologics and drug delivery customers who are evaluating using our products and services in trials to inject gene and cell therapies directly into the brain.
-These partnerships involve drug development programs that are at various stages of development ranging from preclinical research to late-stage regulatory trials for multiple distinct disease states.
+We also partner with customers to develop devices used for administration of therapies into the central nervous system.
+Currently, we have more than 50 biologics and drug delivery customers who are evaluating or using our products and services in trials to inject gene and cell therapies directly into the brain.
+These partnerships involve drug development programs that are at various stages of development ranging from preclinical research to latestage regulatory trials for multiple distinct disease states.
 This part of our business potentially represents the largest opportunity for growth; however, our ability to grow in this market is dependent on our ability to maintain and establish new relationships with customers, such customers' continuation of research and development plans, and such customers' achievement of success in completion of clinical trials and subsequent regulatory approvals of their biologics and drugs.

-Substantially all our revenue for the three months ended March 31, 2024 and 2023 relates to (i) sales of our ClearPoint system products and related services and (ii) consulting services from our customers in the biologics and drug delivery space.
+Substantially all our revenue for the three and six months ended June 30, 2024 and 2023 relates to (i) sales of our ClearPoint system products and related services and (ii) providing services from our customers in the biologics and drug delivery space.
 We have financed our operations and internal growth primarily through the sale of equity securities and the issuance of notes payable.
 We have incurred significant losses since our inception in 1998 as we have devoted substantial efforts to research and development.
-As of March 31, 2024, we had accumulated losses of \$176.6 million.
-We may continue to incur operating losses as we expand our ClearPoint system platform, consulting services to our pharmaceutical and other medical technology customers, and our business generally.
+As of June 30, 2024, we had accumulated losses of \$181.0 million.
+We may continue to incur operating losses as we expand our ClearPoint system platform, services to our pharmaceutical and other medical technology customers, and our business generally.